j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 Now the target is clear, we need a payload that travels through the doors in a corridor until we find the one that has writable permissions.
-To test if a memory location is writable, we need to use one of the available to us.
+To test if a memory location is writable, we need to use one of _syscalls_ the available to us.
 There are two promising ones (`stat` and `write`).
 In short:

 - `stat` - Return information about a file, in the buffer pointed to by `statbuf`.